kmiddlesworth/work-readme/README.md

-# Team Readme
+# Team README
 A guide to how we work together.

 ## One goal: Happiness
 For our clients and for ourselves

-(Think "flourishing and growth" [read more](https://www.macat.com/blog/2017/5/20/aristotles-secret-to-happiness-what-will-make-us-happy-now))
+(Think "flourishing and growth" - [read more](https://www.macat.com/blog/2017/5/20/aristotles-secret-to-happiness-what-will-make-us-happy-now))

 ## Three unchaning principles:
 |Service|Solidarity|Subsidiarity|